tytydraco/yessleep/out/I_think_my_husbands_sex_doll_is_trying_to_replace_me_in_more_ways_than_one.md

 “So you kept it.
 It wasn’t yours, and you kept it, then you fucked it?”
 I asked.

 We walked that tight rope back and forth.
 Part of me wanted to understand.
 Part of me felt Mark didn’t understand himself.
 He said he had been thinking of getting something similar for a while.
 We had no time together.
 In that state, I told myself at least he hadn’t cheated.
 I still felt angry that he hid it and lied about throwing it away.
 By morning, we landed on shaky middle ground.
 He could keep the body toy, but it had to stay secure and locked in the bathroom closet.
 I didn’t want to see it.
 We would both work at being intimate again.
-If that thing started to replace us, we would open a new door and deal with it.
+If that thing started to replace me, we would open a new door and deal with it.

 *Baby steps,* I told myself.
 Hard steps.
 A relationship costs.
 You decide what you will give up and how far you will bend.
-I loved Mark.
-I wanted this to work.
+I loved Mark and I wanted this to work.

 The next morning, I woke up next to an empty bed.
 We both had the day off, but after last night I expected a quiet, ashamed kind of day.
 Then classical music drifted from the kitchen and pumpkin waffles hissed on the griddle.
 Mark could cook.
 It took me back to the first night I stayed over in his college dorm.
 I got dressed and went to the bathroom.
 As I washed my hands I saw a long black hair on the counter, hiding in plain sight.
 Not mine.
 I have brown hair.
 Mark’s is black, but not this long.
 My eyes went to the closet that connects to our bathroom.